 Ruhl Bee Supply

-Queen bees will be available weekly from April-September.
+Queen bees will be available weekly from approximately April-early September.
 Queens are naturally mated.
 They come in a 3-hole cage and have attendants and a food supply.
-Varieties available to order are Italian and New World Carniolan.
+Varieties are Italian and New World Carniolan.
 Both are bred for hygienic behavior.
-Queens are $31.00.
-(Marked queens are available for $34.00).
-Queens ordered by 9:00 am Friday mornings will be available to pick up (or ship for $8.75) the following Tuesday.
-Queens typically arrive to our location on Tuesdays by 10:30 am.
+Marked queens are $3.00 extra.

 About Italian and Carniolan bees: